 |Selected Short-Term Programs|

-HQDA sponsored and boarded short-term training programs (e.g., Harvard Fellows or Federal Executive Institute) will be considered when they are in keeping with CP-56 ACTEDS identified training needs, IF FUNDING IS AVAILABLE.
+HQDA sponsored and boarded short-term training programs (e.g., Harvard Fellows or Federal Executive Institute) will be considered when they are in keeping with CP-56 ACTEDS identified training needs.

 If CP-56 funding is made available, a selection board (apart from the command boards) will be convened to determine the candidate that will receive CP-56 funding.
 Irrespective of the CP-56 application deadlines, applicants must still comply with command application deadlines.
 Opportunities for HQDA sponsored and boarded training will be announced separately, as they occur throughout the year.
 Applicants for this type of training should complete a Request for Central Resource Support Form and include that with their command submission.